brianmd/rampart/README.md

    ))
 ```

-The query parameter is a map which is returned from each function, and in
+The query-request parameter is a map which is returned from each function, and in
 turn passed to the next function.
-It starts with a :query key,
+Each step of the thread may add elements to the map.
+For example, prepare-query adds the :start-time.

+Query-request has one required key, the :query,
 which is also a map, containing :subsystem, :query-name,
 and :params keys.